-Rage is your primary resource, generated through autoattacks, special abilities, and spent on the powerful attack Rampage, which also triggers Enrage.
-Maximizing rage generation, and therefore Enrage uptime, is the central goal of the rotation.
+Rage is the Warrior resource, generated through autoattacks, special abilities, and spent on the powerful attack Rampage, which also triggers Enrage.
+Maximizing rage generation through ability casts in order to cast Rampage as frequently as possible, and therefore maximze Enrage uptime, is the central goal of the rotation.

 Basic Abilities of a Fury Warrior